 A Practical Illustration of Worldbuilding from the Ground Up

 As a Christian I have often struggled with how and when sex should be portrayed in stories.
 Not as in whether it should be addressed–topics should be addressed especially when they’re difficult.
 But I knew that as a species, the Lupa don’t have quite the same view.
 Their instincts and hormones are much stronger than Humans, and there are times that they are literally not able to control them.
 Here, I’m specifically using this topic because I had a hard time with and it illustrates well how this particular aspect was built and integrated into Lupa society.

 The beginning of Lupa history had been set up to include a point where the species nearly died out due to the harsh nature of their world.
 This built a certain DNA set that most Lupa after this carry.
 Among many other defining features of their species this included traits that produced strong children.
-People who have more sex are likely to have more children, with a greater change of survival.
+People who have more sex are likely to have more children, with a greater chance of survival.

 The Lupa ended up with a high sex drive.
 It’s referred to as “mating season,” experienced by all women of child-bearing age.
 I’ll spare the details here, but it’s a yearly 2-week span where women are pretty much forced into a state of nymphomania by their hormones.
 Their pheromones during this time are extremely powerful and will affect any male in range.
 There is neither very little choice nor control in the matter.

 Remember when we talked about setting limits over at The Caffeinated Writer?
 I used it here: instead of making mating season a series of carefree orgies, it’s something with much more depth and complication.
 How would you feel if your body basically took you hostage once a year and made you do things?
 Not very nice.
 So that was one of the parts I controlled, although logically, with this setup.

 How Do Lupa Deal with It?